AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-5-patches.md

 ## Adobe Commerce 2.4.5-p3

-The Adobe Commerce 2.4.5-p3 security release provides security fixes for vulnerabilities that have been identified in previous releases.
+The Adobe Commerce 2.4.5-p3 security release provides security fixes for vulnerabilities that have been identified in previous releases of 2.4.5.
 This release also includes security enhancements that improve compliance with the latest security best practices.

 For the latest information about the security bug fixes, see [Adobe Security Bulletin](https://helpx.adobe.com/security/products/magento/apsb23-35.html).